yamaseraph/AQI_Analysis/README.md

 The presentation to showcase our model can also be found under "Final Project Proposal Presentation.pptx".

-*Note: This was collaborated with myself, my group members, and my mentor
+*Note: This was collaborated with myself, my group members (Shiho Ikeda and Kate Lee), and my mentor